-Established in 2012, BCAI is listed in Bermuda and London on the Specialist Fund Market (SFM) as an investment company investing in catastrophe reinsurance contracts.
-The fund provides exposure to over 1,500 reinsurance contracts sourced from a variety of providers.
-This means that investors should get significant diversification of risk exposures.
-Furthermore, management focuses on smaller insurers that purchase significant amounts of reinsurance to meet regulatory requirements.
-This provides a number of potential advantages with the main ones being that these entities tend to be consistent buyers of reinsurance regardless of the price.
+Established in 2012, BCAI is quoted in Bermuda and London on the Specialist Fund Market (SFM) as an investment company investing in catastrophe reinsurance.
+The fund comprises over 1,500 reinsurance contracts sourced from a variety of providers.
+This ensures investors enjoy significant diversification of risk exposure.
+Furthermore, management focuses on smaller insurers that utilise significant amounts of reinsurance purchasing to meet regulatory requirements.
+This provides a number of advantages with the main ones being that these entities tend to be consistent buyers of reinsurance regardless of price.